 Cutting the Growth Back

-In early spring when the Delphiniums are about 6”-8” (15 cm) tall, cut the fresh green Delphinium growth back to 3” (6 cm) from the ground.
-The Delphinium will regrow and the worm will be gone.
+In early spring when the Delphiniums are about 15 cm (6”-8”) tall, cut the fresh green Delphinium growth back to 8 cm (3″) from the ground and when the regrows that worm stage will be passed.

 Don’t put any of this in your compost pile, there may be actively growing larvae, burn it or seal it in a plastic bag and put it in the garbage.
 For many of us, it could be a little late for this method now.

 Comb through your Delphinium and pick off any worms and squish them.

 Pinch back any bud damage, the Delphinium will regrow new buds and blossom beautifully.